derektan95/sensor-fusion-projects-udacity-nanodegree/README.md

 <img src="media/obstacle_detect_point_cloud_streaming.gif" width="900" height="400" />

 ## Camera Segment - OpenCV<br/>
-The YOLO v3 framework was utilized to assign bounding boxes to potential targets.
+The **YOLO v3 Object Recognition framework** was utilized to assign bounding boxes to potential targets.
 Corresponding bounding boxes were matched between consecutive images using keypoint Detectors and Descriptors.
 Accuracy and speed analysis test were conducted for different combinations of keypoint Detectors and Descriptors.
-For the referenced image above, the Shi-Tomasi Detector was used along with the BRIEF Descriptor.
-The Time-To-Collision value was calculated either with Lidar or camera keypoint values.
+For the referenced image above, the **Shi-Tomasi Detector** was used along with the **BRIEF Descriptor**.
+The Time-To-Collision value was calculated either with Lidar or camera keypoint values. **Keypoint detectors / descriptors used: SHI-TOMASI, HARRIS, FAST, BRISK, ORB, AKAZE, SIFT.**

 The main principles taught in this segment are:
 1) Camera Technology & Optics